Table of Contents Show

 Beverly Beach State Park is a beach on the Oregon coast.
 It is a low-elevation beach located in the community of Wheeler, Oregon.
 It is a popular beach for visitors from Portland and the surrounding areas, and other beachgoers camped on the beach.

-The national recreation area designation for the Oregon coast is a designation of federally owned land that is managed by one of eleven national park service units.
+The national recreation area designation for the Oregon coast is a designation of federally owned land managed by one of eleven national park service units.
 It is a beautiful place to visit year-round.

-The beach is a favorite spot for visitors because of its easy access, and it also has a few unique features, such as a tidepool park and a historic lighthouse.
+The beach is a favorite spot for visitors because of its easy access and unique features, such as a tidepool park and a historic lighthouse.
 It is named for its proximity to the town of Beverly Beach.

 9. Harris Beach State Park

 Address: U.S. 101, Brookings, OR 97415, United States

 Harris Beach State Park is on the river’s edge, so the beach isn’t very wide.
 The beach is also relatively shallow and is mostly made up of sand with some large jagged rocks.
 The park is a popular spot with serious beachcombers and hikers.

 This park is a popular spot for beachcombing and kayaking.
 There are also campsites and picnic areas.
 The park is popular with visitors and is a popular place for mountain biking, but the park is also a popular place for coastal hiking and rock climbing.